isb-cgc/readthedocs/docs/source/sections/webapp/Gaining-Access-To-Contolled-Access-Data.rst

    :scale: 50
    :align: center

 Select "Register Service Account" from the drop down menu on the left of the GCP you want to add a service account to.
 By default, there will be the Compute Engine Default service account in the Enter the service account ID text box (see screenshot below).
-Addtionally, select the "Yes" checkbox indicating that you will be using the account to access controlled data and select the Controlled Dataset(s) you plan to access.
+Addtionally, select the programs you wish to gain access to by selecting the checkbox to the associated Controlled Dataset(s) you plan to access.
 Currently you can select either Controlled TCGA data or controlled TARGET data to gain access  to.

 .. image:: RegisterAServiceAccountFirstScreen.PNG
    :scale: 50